ryan-a-baker/ryanbakerio/_posts/2019-09-04-eks-node-drainer.md

 AWS also provides you with [guidance](https://docs.aws.amazon.com/eks/latest/userguide/migrate-stack.html) to use eksctl which will drain nodes enabling blue/green node flips between node pools.
 While I would have preferred this, we had business requirements which made this not an option.
 We needed a better solution, one which would hook in to the existing workflow and make it seamless for us.

-As a result, I decided to build a solution, and for the first time in my career, *truly open-source a project!*.
-The repo for the project can be found on my [GitHub](https://github.com/ryan-a-baker/eks-node-drainer).
+As a result, I decided to build a solution, and for the first time in my career, *truly open-source a project!*  The repo for the project can be found on my [GitHub](https://github.com/ryan-a-baker/eks-node-drainer).

 # The Workflow